droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 ## Getting the App
 You can get the MS Teams app through your Northland account.
 There are multiple ways to do this but the easiest is install the app [from this page](https://teams.microsoft.com/uswe-01/downloads){:target="_blank"} (*select the "Download Teams" button and follow the directions*).

 In previous classes you may have accessed Teams through your web browser.
-I have found that Teams works more fluidly as an app than through the browser.
+I have found that Teams works more fluidly as an app rather than through the browser.
 Thus, I encourage you to install and run Teams through the app if you are using your own computer.
 If you choose to run Teams through the browser than you will need to use Chrome (*especially if you are using a Mac*) or Edge (rather than Firefox, Safari, IE, etc) to be able to project video (i.e., show me your screen).

 <div class="alert alert-success">
 If possible, use the Teams app rather than Teams through the web browser.
 If you must use a browser than use Chrome or Edge.